adamant/adamant.language.reference/constructors.md

 ### Rationale

 This construction sequence is similar to Swift and ensures that all fields are initialized before any use of self.
-This means we do not need to zero init memory and there is no chance of using uninitialised memory.
+This means we do not need to zero init memory and there is no chance of using uninitialized memory.

+## Field Initialization Shorthand

+Fields can be directly initialized from constructor arguments.
+This is done by prefixing the parameter name with self and omitting the type.
+The type is determined by the type of the field.
+This can also be used with property setters.

+    public new(self.Field)
+    {
+    }

 ## Exceptions